VISENDI56/iLuminara-Core/README.md

 <div align="center">

 **🏛️ THE FORTRESS IS SEALED.
-THE SINGULARITY IS COMPLETE.
+THE Converged Architecture IS COMPLETE.
 ALL LAWS VERIFIED.
 THE DEMO BREATHES.**

 Made with ❤️ by [VISENDI56](https://github.com/VISENDI56)